 Vedaranyeswarar Temple is a spiritual and divine place one cannot miss to visit in Vedaranyam.
 The temple’s amazing history and architecture draws numerous pilgrims throughout the year.

-Sikkal Singaravelan Temple is a traditional and popular Hindu temple dedicated to Lord Murugan.
-The temple is located in the village of Sikkal in Nagapattinam.
+Sikkal Singaravelan Temple is a renowned Hindu shrine dedicated to Lord Murugan and holds immense religious significance in Tamil Nadu.
+The temple is located in the village of Sikkal in Nagapattinam district and attracts devotees throughout the year.

-The temple is believed to have been built by Muchukunda Cholan, associated with the Tiruvarur legend.
-Singaravelan Temple is found in the premises of Sikkal Navaneetheswarar Temple which is the main temple.
-One very unique feature of the temple is that it houses the shrines of Lord Vishnu and Lord Shiva.
+Tradition attributes the construction of the temple to Muchukunda Cholan, who is closely associated with the ancient Tiruvarur legend.
+Notably, the Singaravelan Temple stands within the larger Sikkal Navaneetheswarar Temple complex, which serves as the main shrine.
+One of the temple’s rare features is that it houses shrines dedicated to both Lord Shiva and Lord Vishnu within the same sacred premises.

 Deities in the Temple